 Compare pricing, features, and customer support to find the best fit for your needs.

 Before purchasing a multi-domain SSL certificate, make a list of all the domains and subdomains you want to secure.
-Most multi-domain SSL certificates allow you to secure a specific number of domains (e.g., 3, 5, or 100).
-Be sure to choose a certificate that accommodates your current and future needs.
+Most multi-domain SSL certificates come with a base number of domains (e.g., 3 or 5) and allow you to add more for an additional fee.

 A CSR is a file that contains information about your organization and the domains you want to secure.
 You can generate a CSR through your web hosting control panel or server.
 Be sure to include all the domains you want to secure in the CSR.

 Securing multiple domains with a single SSL certificate is a smart, efficient, and cost-effective way to protect your online presence.
-By investing in a multi-domain SSL certificate, you can simplify SSL management, enhance security, and improve your website’s SEO performance—all while saving time and money.
+By using a multi-domain SSL certificate, you can simplify certificate management, enhance security, and improve your website’s SEO performance—all while saving time and money.

-Whether you’re managing a handful of domains or a sprawling network of websites, a multi-domain SSL certificate is a powerful tool to keep your digital assets secure.
-Take the first step today by exploring your options and choosing the right SSL solution for your needs.
+Whether you’re managing a handful of websites or a sprawling network of domains, a multi-domain SSL certificate is a powerful tool to keep your digital assets secure.
+Take the first step today by choosing a trusted SSL provider and consolidating your domains under one certificate.
+Your users—and your bottom line—will thank you.